StevenMayher/432-2022/classes/class09/README.md

 ## What Should I Be Working On?

-- If your Project A Proposal is approved, fine.
-If not, your revision is due tonight at 9 PM.
+- If your [Project A Proposal](https://github.com/THOMASELOVE/432-2022/blob/main/projectA/proposals/feedback1.md) is approved, fine.
+If not, your revision is due to Canvas **tonight at 9 PM**.
 - Complete the [Minute Paper after Class 09](https://bit.ly/432-2022-min-09), due Wednesday (2022-02-09) at noon.
 - [Lab 3](https://github.com/THOMASELOVE/432-2022/tree/main/labs/lab03) is due 2022-02-14 at 9 PM.
     - Be sure your version of the instructions is dated 2022-02-06 or later.